jamesplease/bestfetch/README.md

 The third option is `dedupeOptions`, and it is also optional.
 This is an object with three attributes:

-* `responseType`: Any of the methods from [the Body mixin](https://developer.mozilla.org/en-US/docs/Web/API/Body).
+* `responseType` *(String|Function)*: Any of the methods from [the Body mixin](https://developer.mozilla.org/en-US/docs/Web/API/Body).
   The default is `"json"`, unless the response status code is `"204"`, in which case `"text"` will be used to prevent an error.

+  If a function is passed, then it will be passed the `response` object.
+This lets you dynamically determine the response type based on information about the response, such as the status code.

-* `requestKey`: A string that is used to determine if two requests are identical.
+* `requestKey` *(String)*: A string that is used to determine if two requests are identical.
 You may pass this to configure how the request key is generated.
 A default key will be generated for you if this is omitted.

-* `dedupe`: Whether or not to dedupe the request.
+* `dedupe` *(Boolean)*: Whether or not to dedupe the request.
 Pass `false` and it will be as if this library was not even being used.
 Defaults to `true`.

 Given the two possible value types of `input`,  optional second argument, there are a way few ways that you can